 FIDO2 uses the FIDO Alliance's Client to Protocol (CTAP) and the W3C's WebAuthn-API.
-A CTAP integration facilitates the establishment of connections between browsers and platforms through compatible devices (USBs, NFC, or Bluetooth).
+A CTAP integration facilitates connections between browsers and platforms through compatible devices (USBs, NFC, or Bluetooth).
 When the application (browser or app) connects to the authenticator, it sends a command.
 The authenticator reacts either with the requested data or an error.

 Communication between the web server and end-user takes place across multiple steps:

 - 1.Users register on a website, submitting an email address and a PIN or fingerprint.